Mr-Baga08/BugBountyPlatform/VERCEL_DEPLOYMENT.md

 ## After Deployment

 1. Update your frontend's `.env` file with the actual deployed backend URL
-2. Update your backend's allowed origins in `server.js` with the actual deployed frontend URL
+2. Update your backend's allowed origins in the environment variables with the actual deployed frontend URL
 3. Redeploy both projects if needed

 ## Testing